379th Bombardment Squadron: Strategic Air Command

-Reactivated in 1952 as a Strategic Air Command squadron, the unit received Boeing B-29 Superfortress bombardment training from the 90th Bombardment Wing between April and August 1952.
+The squadron was activated in 1952 as a Strategic Air Command squadron.
+The unit received Boeing B-29 Superfortress bombardment training from the 90th Bombardment Wing between April and August 1952.
 It acted as a training squadron until 1954 when it replaced the propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing medium bombers.
 These aircraft were capable of flying at high subsonic speeds and were primarily designed for penetrating the airspace of the Soviet Union.
 By the early 1960s, the B-47s were considered to be reaching obsolescence, and were being phased out of SAC's strategic arsenal.
 They were sent to AMARC at Davis–Monthan Air Force Base in early 1965.
 The squadron was inactivated in March.

 Space range unit

 The squadron was redesignated the 379th Space Range Squadron and activated at Schriever Air Force Base, Colorado on 1 April 2012.
-It serves as a reserve associate unit with the regular Air Force 25th Space Range Squadron.
+It serves as a reserve associate squadron with the regular Air Force 25th Space Range Squadron.
 In 2014, the squadron's gaining command changed from Air Force Space Command to Air Combat Command.
 The squadron has participated in exercises Austere Challenge, Anakonda and Juniper Cobra in Europe; Global Thunder, Global Lightning, Ardent Sentry and Red Flag in the United States; and Valiant Shield in the Pacific.